seancdavis/sapwood-classic/docs/06-writing_code/10-custom_settings.md

-While we plan to surface settings in the UI, at this time site-specific settings need to be added to your code.
+While I plan to surface settings in the UI, at this time site-specific settings need to be added to your code.
 And that's where you `utilities/config.yml` file comes into play.

 Adding Settings
 ----------------